 One of the most important decisions that a board must make is the selection of the CEO of the company.
 We believe boards should be actively engaged in CEO succession planning while appropriately managing any conflicts of interest arising from their involvement or otherwise.
+Boards are responsible for demonstrating that they have a credible plan in place for CEO succession.
 Boards should collaborate with the current CEO and senior management to identify candidates who possess the necessary leadership capabilities and ensure that appropriate career development opportunities are in place for any candidates within the company.